Kløfta

-Kløfta is a town located in Ullensaker, Akershus, Norway.
+Kløfta is a village located in Ullensaker, Akershus, Norway.
 It has a population of 8,371 inhabitants as of December 12th, 2023.

-Kløfta has a growing sports team Kløfta IL which consists of football, handball, basketball, e-sports, table tennis, cycling and floorball.
-A large sports park has also been built in Bakkedalen.
-There are also a local shopping market locatede in Kløfta Romerikssenteret.
-Kløfta has three schools – a middle school and two first through seventh grade school, and several kindergartens.
+Kløfta has local sports club, Kløfta IL with teams for football, handball, basketball, e-sports, table tennis, cycling and floorball.
+A large sports and activity park was built and completed in Bakkedalen in 2019.
+There is a local shopping mall, Romerikssenteret in Kløfta.
+Kløfta has three schools – a middle school and two first through seventh grade school, as well as several kindergartens.

 Background

 Literally translated, the name means 'the cleft' in English.
 It probably refers to a junction of three roads heading for Oslo, Trondheim and Kongsvinger.
 At Kløfta, the road RV2 towards Sweden branches off from the E6.
 Two railway lines to the north also split here.

 Norway's main prison, Ullersmo prison, is located in Kløfta.
 It is also home to some of the largest farming equipment companies in Norway.
 Ullensaker Church, built in 1958, lies just outside Kløfta.
 This church is often referred to as the "Romerike cathedral".

-Augustus Halvorsen Hilton (1854-1919), the father of American hotelier Conrad Hilton and emigrant to the United States, was born in Kløfta.
+Augustus Halvorsen Hilton (1854–1919), the father of American hotelier Conrad Hilton and emigrant to the United States, was born in Kløfta.

 Kløfta was, until 1995, the location of a longwave broadcasting station, which broadcast on 216 kHz.